Hope for Wildlife: Television series

 Produced by Arcadia Content the documentary series, "Hope for Wildlife", follows the team as they nurse thousands of injured and orphaned wildlife back to health and return them to the wild.
 The stories of the animals and the team members that devote their lives to saving them are depicted in each episode.
-Filming of the first season began in 2009 and the series is currently airing its tenth season as of 2020.
+Filming of the first season began in 2009.
 Episodes are an hour long.
 Online episodes can be found on Arcadia Wild, Oasis HD, The Knowledge Network, and CottageLife.
 In the United States, 30-minute episodes known as Hope in the Wild air as part of the CBS Dream Team programming block.

 The show also has additional coverage at Dr. Barry's practice.
 And the Metro Animal Emergency Clinic.
 It also had some additional coverage at Hope's city pound, Homeward Bound City Pound, that she operated from 2010 to 2020.

+History

+Filming on the series started in 2009.
+Season 1 premiered in the fall of 2010 on Oasis HD.
+Season 2 premiered in the spring of 2011 on Oasis HD.

+Since 2018, the series is repackaged as another TV series, "Hope in the Wild". for the U.S. market, in half-hour episodes, as E/I-content.
+It premiered on Saturday 29 September 2018.

 Episode 100 was aired on 1 February 2019, filmed in the 21st year of the centre's history (during summer 2018).

 In 2019, a spin-off TV show, "Doctor Barry" focusing on veterinarian Barry MacEachern and the Burnside Veterinary Hospital premiered.

+In 2025, the series relaunched as "Hope for Wildlife: The Next Generation", after a post-COVID19 pause, with a new season premiering on Cottage Life cable channel in March 2025.